Human Spaceflights

 Note

-Soyuz TM-2 on launch pad Soyuz TM-2 launch
+Soyuz TM-2 rollout Soyuz TM-2 on launch pad

 Soyuz TM-2 recovery Soyuz TM-2 recovery